xoascf/SuRun/ReadMe.txt

 administrator credentials to join the SuRunners group.
 (SuRun does not store any administrator credentials!)

-Members of "SuRunners" can be restricted so that they must not change SuRuns settings and to be able to only start predefined applications with elevated rights.
+Members of "SuRunners" can be restricted so that they must not change SuRun's settings and to be able to only start predefined applications with elevated rights.
 So parents can allow their children to play games that require administrative rights without loosing control of the system.
 Also employees